 Municipal wastewater treatment

-Every day, millions of cubic metres of wastewater are discharged from homes, businesses, institutions and industries into city sewer systems.
+Every day, millions of cubic metres (m3) of wastewater are discharged from homes, businesses, institutions, and industries into city sewer systems.
 Municipal wastewater is one of the largest sources of pollution to surface water in Canada.
 Before being released to the environment, wastewater needs to be treated.
-A higher level of wastewater treatment leads to a cleaner effluent and a smaller impact on the environment.
-The indicators show the level of wastewater treatment provided to the Canadian population.
+A higher level of wastewater treatment leads to cleaner effluent (liquid waste) and a smaller impact on the environment.
+The indicators show the level of wastewater treatment provided to the Canadian population and present the proportion of wastewater systems meeting the effluent quality national standards.

 Population served